 I lunge at him.
 “You little lying, cheating, manipulation coward!”
 I yell, lacking stronger language.
 I was rather mad at him, as you can imagine you would be if someone had lied to you and possibly mad you a servant for you're exceptionally long life.
 “You think you could trick me, Did you?
 Well, I-”

 The pain stops, seconds before I see Obliteration teleport up to me, touch me, and teleport us away.
 That didn’t go at all as planned I thought.
 I was going to try to overpower Bane, but he saw that coming, aparetnaly.
-There’s next time, though.
+There’s always next time, though.

 “Well, Skywalker.
 What are you going to do now, weakling?”
 He ask, mocking me.